 Admissions & Financial Aid

-The Public Policy PhD program is now welcoming applications for fall 2020 admission.
+The Public Policy PhD program is now welcoming applications for Fall 2022 admission.

 Deadlines: January 13 (priority) and January 27 (final)

-Final decisions are made and communicated throughout April.
+Final decisions are typically made and communicated throughout March and April.

 Statement of Purpose